dautermann/VeraText/README.md

 7. Save your file.
 When you view the contents, they will be encrypted.
 They weren't encrypted via my NSString swizzling, but instead via the NSData swizzling.

 8. And you can use the VeraDecrypt tool to view the contents.

+note:  if anything gets messed up with the "optool", trash the app and rebuild everything (that's why we are doing our TextEdit modification on a copy of the app).

 ## Will this work on other apps?